Papakolea and Nursing

 Registration for SL will be done FOR YOU by the Service-Learning Office.

-You will be given a connection form to sign, and a timesheet/evaluation form AT TRAINING.
+You will be given a connection form to sign, by your professor/s.